2011 – 2026

 • New consumer group protocol GAKIP-848 reached general availability.
 The broker now drives partition assignment incrementally instead of the old "stop-the-world" client-side rebalance, removing the latency spikes that hit large groups on every membership change.
 Enabled by default server-side; consumers opt in with group.protocol=consumer.

-• Queues for Kafka (preview) — Share Groups (KIP-932) shipped as a preview, bringing queue-style cooperative consumption to Kafka for the first time (production-ready in 4.2).
+• Queues for Kafka (early access) — Share Groups (KIP-932) shipped as early access, bringing queue-style cooperative consumption to Kafka for the first time.
+It became a preview in 4.1 and production-ready in 4.2.

 • See the 4.0.0 announcement.